securityfirst/tent-content/contents_en/operations/evacuation/beginner/phase-one-planning.md

 *	**Leave:** Non-essential, non-sensitive documents.

-If high-value equipment will remain, how will it be hidden or protected?
+Copy serial numbers if high-value equipment will remain.
+How will it be hidden or protected?

 *	**Destroy:** Non-essential, sensitive documents or notes.